fcdoc/doc/en/flashduty/alter/custom_fields.md

 4. Default Value

 > [!TIP]
-> After the field is updated, it only affects new incidents and has no impact on existing incidents.
+> After the field is updated, it only takes effect for new incidents and has no impact on existing incidents.

 ### Delete Fields

 You can initiate a deletion operation in the console at any time.
 However, please note that deletion is a time-consuming operation.
 When a field is deleted, the system will scan historical incidents and asynchronously update to remove the association between the field and the incident.
 You cannot re-create a field with the same name until the deletion is complete.

-## Frequently Asked Questions
+## Common Questions

-|+| Why Can't I Retrieve Incidents by the Field I Created?
+|+| Why can't I search for incidents by the field I created?

-    Please confirm whether the field type you want to retrieve is **Text**.
-To ensure system stability, the system currently does not support retrieving text type fields.
+    Please confirm whether the field type you want to search is **text** type.
+To ensure system stability, the system currently does not support searching text type fields.
 Please understand.